This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Media packages are optional.
 We didn’t opt into one this year, but may test it in the future to see if it increases visibility.

-C2E2 attendees crowding around the Gigawatt Coffee booth for free samples
+Crowd of C2E2 attendees gathered around the Gigawatt Coffee Roasters booth for free coffee samples

 What to Expect from the C2E2 Crowd & Vibe